textadventures/quest/docs/quest5_7.md

 The Features, Display and Interface tabs of the game object have been rearranged and extended to support these features, and to make their placement (hopefully) more logical.

-There is now a JS.setCss junction that takes an element name and a set of CSS stylings.
+There is now a JS.setCss function that takes an element name and a set of CSS stylings.
 This will make changing styles much easier (though the above will mean it should rarely be necessary).

 There is an option to hide the save button in the web player (it does not stop players saving, for example via the command bar).

-You can now set the width and colour of exits for the map grid (see [here](http://textadventures.co.uk/forum/quest/topic/hyy-yxu7tewpc4_s_obr6g/changing-map-hallway-colors-solved).
+You can now set the width and colour of exits for the map grid (see [here](http://textadventures.co.uk/forum/quest/topic/hyy-yxu7tewpc4_s_obr6g/changing-map-hallway-colors-solved)).